6 Best Journals For Anxiety

 If you are walking with your bros on a hiking path, and a snake slithers out in front of you, you'll probably freeze or run away screaming.
 You're heart drops, and your body kicks into fight-or-flight mode.
 When the harmless snake slithers away, you regain your composure and feel back to normal.
 This is fear.

-Now, you are on the same hiking path the following weekend with your new Tinder match.
-If you are always worried that a snake may pop out of the grass, and your date will see you scream like a little girl, this is anxiety.
+Now, imagine you are on the same hiking path the following weekend with your new Tinder match.
+You may be constantly worried that the snake may pop out of the grass again (plus your date may hear you scream like a little girl).
+This is anxiety.

-Yet, anxiety does not need to arise from past experiences or external factors at all; it can stem from right inside your own brain.
+Yet, anxiety does not need to arise from past experiences or external factors at all.
+It can originate from right inside your own brain.

 How Does Journaling Help Against Anxiety?